microsoft/ai-developer/challenges/Challenge-00.md

 ### Development Environment

 You will need a development environment to complete the challenges.
-You need to set up a local development environment on your workstation.
+You need to set up a local development environment on your workstation or if you are using an environment provided by Microsoft then you can use a Azure Dev Box.
+Ask your instructor if you have access to an Azure DevBox.

+Our recommmendation is to use your local machine.
+However if your IT will block the abilty to create a Developer Certificate (aka https on localhost) then it may be best for you to use a Azure DevBox.
+See the setup instructions [here](./Resources/Supporting%20Challenges/Challenge-00-DevBox.md).

 #### Use Local Workstation

 Using your local workstation is another option to complete the challenges.
 You will need to set up the necessary tools and resources on your local workstation to complete the challenges and will need to clone the Student Resources Git Repository to your local workstation.

-##### Install the following tools on your Local Workstation:
+##### Install the following tools on your Local Workstation

 - IDE
   - We recommend [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)